-- Sunscreen: Protecting your skin is your most valuable skin care tool.
-An SPF of 30 or higher is recommended.
+- Sunscreen(AM): Sun protection is your most valuable skin care tool.
+A SPF of 30 or higher is recommended.
 Prevention means less treatment later.
 Sunscreen helps to prevents sunspot, cancer and premature aging.

 A Word About Double Cleansing

 Double cleansing is a gently way to remove every last bit of dirt, makeup and sunscreen.
 Step one is an oil cleanser that breaks apart makeup, sunscreen and stubborn gunk from your face.
 Step two is a foaming or gel cleanser that washes away everything the oil cleanser has broken up.
 A low pH cleanser is usually recommended, as it’s more gentle on the face.